Joseph Dietzgen: Legacy

-Anton Pannekoek, the Dutch astronomer and council communist (belonging to a position which Lenin decried in "Left-Wing" Communism: An Infantile Disorder) noted that, in "Materialism and Empirio-criticism", Lenin cited Dietzgen's penultimate work, the "Letters on Logic," but not the final one to be composed, "The Positive Outcome of Philosophy".
+Anton Pannekoek, the Dutch astronomer and council communist (belonging to a position which Lenin decried in "Left-Wing" Communism: An Infantile Disorder) noted that, in Materialism and Empirio-criticism, Lenin cited Dietzgen's early 1880s work, "Letters on Logic", but not the final one to be composed, The Positive Outcome of Philosophy (1887).

-In his 1938 book on Lenin, written after the work had already been given the status of a paradigm of philosophy in the USSR, Pannekoek included a highly critical response to the text.
-In particular, Pannekoek charged that Lenin had completely ignored Dietzgen's last composed philosophical work and therefore misunderstood the development of Dietzgen's thought.
+In his 1938 book Lenin as Philosopher (written after Materialism and Empirio-criticism had been given the status of a paradigm of philosophy in the USSR), Pannekoek included a highly critical response to the text.
+Pannekoek charged that Lenin had ignored Dietzgen's last philosophical work and therefore misunderstood the development of Dietzgen's thought.

 In his polemic against Lenin, Pannekoek appeals to Dietzgen as an authority on Marxist philosophy.
-The writings of Dietzgen are most discussed and attract the most interest in the context of these debates, but have otherwise fallen into obscurity in present-day philosophy.
+Dietzgen's writings are most discussed and attract the most interest in the context of these debates, but have otherwise fallen into obscurity in present-day philosophy.

 Dietzgen figured on a commemorative postage stamp issued in the German Democratic Republic.